Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time

-Moreover, our study paves a new way to deciphering the critical properties of quantum phase transition in fermionic systems.
-Based on the dynamic scaling theory, we develop a new framework to determine and verify critical exponents.
-Compared with the usual methods tackling critical properties in equilibrium ground state, the nonequilibrium method is highly efficient.
-In our framework, the critical exponents are accessed by the short imaginary-time evolution, thus significantly reducing the computational time, which is generically proportional to the imaginary time of the evolution in numerical approaches such as QMC.
+Our study also paves a new way to decipher the critical properties of quantum phase transitions in fermionic systems.
+Compared with the usual methods tackling critical properties in equilibrium ground state, the nonequilibrium method is highly efficient, since critical exponents are accessed by the short imaginary-time evolution.
 More crucially, our study offers a possible route to studying fermionic QCP in the presence of sign problem, which is the main obstacle hindering the understanding of QCP by numerical approach.
 Since the severity of sign problem exponentially increases with imaginary time in the process of evolution, the simulation on relatively large system sizes usually remains accessible in the stage of short imaginary time.
-Hence, it is promising to access the quantum critical behavior even when the model under consideration is sign problematic.
-Future works along this direction are highly desirable.
+Hence, it is promising to access the quantum critical behavior even when the model under consideration is sign problematic~\cite{yu2024sign}.

+Moreover, inspired by the experimental realization of the ITCD in quantum computer platform~\cite{Zhang2023} and remarkable progresses made in fermionic quantum processors~\cite{Zoller2023pnas,Zoller2023fermion-qudit}, it is expected that our present work can be experimentally realized and contribute efficient approach to detect quantum criticality in these quantum devices in near future.
+In addition, it was shown that the driven critical dynamics and the shallow sudden quench critical dynamics are all described by the equilibrium critical exponents~\cite{zeng2024arxiv,Deng2011prb,Yin2019prl,Dziarmaga2010review,Polkovnikov2011rmp}.
+Accordingly, the critical exponents determined here are also applicable to these kinds of dynamics in Dirac criticality~\cite{zeng2024arxiv}.

-\it Acknowledgments--- Y. K. Yu, Z. Zeng and S. Yin are supported by the National Natural Science Foundation of China (Grants No. 12075324 and No. 12222515).
-Z. X. Li is supported by the start-up grant of IOP-CAS.
-Y. R. Shu is supported by the National Natural Science Foundation of China (Grant No. 12104109).
-Y. K. Yu and Z. Zeng are also supported by (national) college students innovation and entrepreneurship training program, Sun Yat-sen University.
-S. Yin is also supported by the Science and Technology Projects in Guangdong Province (Grants No. 211193863020).
+\pdfbookmark[1]{Acknowledgments}{sec1} \it Acknowledgments--- Y.-K. Y., Z. Z., and S. Y. are supported by the National Natural Science Foundation of China under Grants No. 12222515 and No. 12075324, the Research Center for Magnetoelectric Physics of Guangdong Province under Grant No. 2024B0303390001, and the Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices under Grant No. 2022B1212010008.
+S. Y. is also supported by the Science and Technology Projects in Guangdong Province under Grant No. 2021QN02X561 and Guangzhou City under Grant No. 2025A04J5408.
+Z.-X. L. is supported by the start-up grant of IOP-CAS, the National Natural Science Foundation of China under Grants No. 12347107 and No. 12474146, the Beijing Natural Science Foundation under Grant No. JR25007, and the New Cornerstone Investigator Program.
+Y.-R. S. is supported by the National Natural Science Foundation of China under Grant No. 12104109.
+Y.-K. Y. and Z. Z. are also supported by the (national) college students innovation and entrepreneurship training program, Sun Yat-sen University.